Does Power of Attorney Make You Responsible for Someone Else's Debts?

 - Debt collector will likely attempt to contact the responsible party (the principal) via mail and telephone

-- Credit score of account holder will likely plummet due to delinquencies and charge-offs
+- Credit score of account holder will likely decline due to delinquencies and charge-offs

-- Collector may take legal action and sue account holder for defaulted debt
+- Collectors may take legal action and sue account holder for defaulted debt

 - Account holder may have a garnishment placed against future earnings